 - The person withdraws his/her plea of guilty or “nolo contendere” (no contest) and re-enters a “not guilty” plea, or

 - If the person was found guilty after a jury trial or a bench trial, the judge sets aside the verdict.

 3. Will it make iteasier for me to find a job?

 One of the major benefits of expunging a California DUI conviction is an easier time securing employment.
 Once a drunk or drugged driving conviction has been expunged, a prospective employer may no longer use it as a basis for negative employment consequences.

 But an expunged conviction does not have to be disclosed at all.
-And if the employer somehow finds out, it may not legally use an expunged conviction as a basis when making employment decisions such as whether to retain or promote the employee.
+And if the employer somehow finds out, it may not legally use an expunged conviction as a basis when making employment decisions such as whether to

-However, an expungement does not affect your obligation to disclose the conviction when applying for state licenses or teaching credentials.4
+However, an expungement does not affect your obligation to disclose the conviction when applying for

 A PC 1203.4 expungement of a DUI will NOT overturn a driver’s license suspension or revocation.5